 The following sections explain what scientists currently know about this possible connection.

-In a 2018 study, researchers learned more about the connection between MS and Hashimoto’s disease.
+In a 2018 study, researchers further explored the connections between MS and Hashimoto’s disease.
 They found that both conditions share a common deregulation of anti-inflammatory mechanisms in the body.
-In other words, both conditions involve inflammation.
+In other words, both conditions involve similar inflammation mechanisms.

 However, the study also noted that additional research is necessary to fully understand the relationship between MS and Hashimoto’s disease.

-However, the researchers also found that thyroid disease spontaneously resolved or remained subclinical in roughly a third of these people.
+However, the researchers also found that thyroid disease spontaneously resolved or remained subclinical in roughly one-third of the participants.

 As a result, the study authors recommended ongoing active monitoring of people receiving treatment with alemtuzumab infusions for the first 5 years.

-If a person has any concerns about the impact of their MS treatments on their thyroid, or if they are concerned about any other potential side effects, they should talk with a doctor to learn more about other available treatment options.
+If anyone has concerns about the impact of MS treatment on their thyroid or any other potential side effects, they should talk with a doctor to learn more about other treatment options.

 Hypothyroidism develops when the thyroid does not produce enough thyroid hormone for the body.

-Hypothyroidism causes some symptoms that are similar to those of MS. According to the NIDDK, some symptoms of the condition include:
+Hypothyroidism causes some symptoms that are similar to those of MS, including:

 - joint and muscle pain